ENCCS/gpu-programming/content/4-gpu-concepts.rst

     :align: center
     :scale: 40 %

-The thread marked by orange color is part of a grid of size 4096 which are grouped in blocks of size 256.
-It has index 3 in the block 2 and the global calculated index 515.
+The thread marked by orange color is part of a grid of threads size 4096.
+The threads are grouped in blocks of size 256.
+The "orange" thread has index 3 in the block 2 and the global calculated index 515.

 For a vector addition example this would be used as follow ``c[index]=a[index]+b[index]``.